diku-dk/futhark-website/blog/2019-06-22-futhark-on-nvidia-jetson.rst

 Hopefully, it should work.
 Congratulations!
 You can now compile and run Futhark programs on the Jetson.
-There are no other Jetson-specific considerations that I have detected.
-Unfortunately, the CUDA backend is for C, not Python, although it may be possible that we create a `PyCUDA <https://documen.tician.de/pycuda/>`_ backend someday.
+There are no other Jetson-specific considerations that I have noticed.
+Unfortunately, the CUDA backend is for C, not Python, although we may implement a `PyCUDA <https://documen.tician.de/pycuda/>`_ backend some day.
 If you want to easily show some graphics, consider `Lys
 <https://github.com/diku-dk/lys>`_, which will certainly also be the
-topic of a coming blog post.
+topic of a future blog post.